ob1y2k/publitio_wordpress_offloading/README.txt

 This plugin is open source, you can contribute to the development at [Publitio Offloading Wordpress Plugin Source on Github](https://github.com/ob1y2k/publitio_wordpress_offloading)

+Plugin is in BETA and testing phase.
+For support send us email at support@publit.io

 == Installation ==

 1. Upload plugin to the `/wp-content/plugins/` directory